Fred Liu

 Guillermo Parra, 2023 (Master of Economics, University of British Columbia)

-Joseph Acernese, 2022 (Current Computer Science Student, University of Guelph)
+Joseph Acernese, 2022 (Current Computer Science student, University of Guelph)